-Under the provisions of a "Surrender of Lease Agreement" CMHC approved the cancellation of the lease by the University under specific terms, including a financial commitment by the University with respect to building renovation costs estimated at approximately \$3.1 million plus assumption of liability to potential costs associated with environmental contamination and approximately \$550,000 in lease termination costs.
-The Ministry has confirmed its commitment to support the University for any costs incurred under this Agreement and hence no accrual for these costs have been recorded.
+Under the provisions of a "Surrender of Lease Agreement" dated July 26, 2018, CMHC approved the cancellation of the lease by the University under specific terms, including a financial commitment by the University with respect to building renovation costs valued at approximately \$3.1 million and approximately \$550,000 in lease termination costs.
+These costs, which were fully funded by the Ministry, were settled and recognized by the University during fiscal 2019.